eslamalbaik/Task/README.md

 - These techniques must be used on the Task [ HTML, CSS ]
 - View the best layout for each page based on the size of their device's screen.
 - For all interactive elements on the site, see hover states.
-- Make sure your name is in the design .
+- Make sure your name is in the design.

 ## The Screen Task